 MGI's in-depth reports have covered more than 20 countries and 30 industries.
 Current research focuses on six themes: productivity and growth; the evolution of global financial markets; the economic impact of technology and innovation; natural resources; the future of work; and urbanization.
 Recent reports have assessed job creation, resource productivity, cities of the future, and the impact of the Internet.

 The partners of McKinsey fund MGI's research; it is not commissioned by any business, government, or other institution.

 The Lauder Institute at the University of Pennsylvania ranked MGI the number one private sector think tank in its 2015 Global Go To Think Tank Index, an annual report issued by the University of Pennsylvania Think Tanks and Civil Societies Program.

-MGI is chaired by Eric Labaye, and is led by McKinsey directors Jacques Bughin, James Manyika, and Jonathan Woetzel.
+MGI is chaired by Frank Mattern, and is led by McKinsey directors Jacques Bughin, James Manyika, and Jonathan Woetzel.

 Project teams are led by a group of senior fellows and include consultants from McKinsey's offices around the world.
 These teams draw on McKinsey's global network of partners and industry and management experts.

 MGI works with leading economists, including Nobel laureates, who act as advisors to MGI projects.